sowdust/tafferugli/docs/installation.md

 apt update
 apt install python3-graph-tool python3-cairo
 ```
 (Remember to change DISTRIBUTION with yours.
 It can be one of: bullseye, buster, sid, bionic, disco, eoan).
+You can find out by issuing the command ```lsb_release -cs```